GroestlCoin/node-groestlcoin/README.md

 ## Commands

-TODO: Write tests for these.

-All [Litecoin API](https://litecoin.info/Litecoin_API) commands are supported, in lowercase or camelcase form.
+All [Groestlcoin API](https://chainz.cryptoid.info/api.dws) commands are supported, in lowercase or camelcase form.

 <table>
 <tr>